St. Elizabeth Home Society

 In Canada, Sister Elisabeth took on her mission to follow her patron saint and namesake, St. Elizabeth of Hungary, by giving charity to the sick, elderly and infirm.
-In 1951, she arrived in Hamilton, a resolute nun determined to bring kindness to this tough steel town.
-With the aid of God and kindly benefactors, Sister Elisabeth began her building campaign that started with a nursing home in downtown Hamilton, one retirement home in Hungary, the second rebuilding of the convent in Budapest and then she crowned them all with a pioneering lifelease development on Hamilton Mountain, called St. Elizabeth Village.
+In 1951, she arrived in Hamilton, Ontario a began her mission.
+With the aid of God and kindly benefactors, Sister Elisabeth began her building campaign that started with a nursing home in downtown Hamilton, one retirement home in Hungary, the second rebuilding of the convent in Budapest, Hungary and then she crowned them all with a pioneering lifelease development on Hamilton Mountain called St. Elizabeth Village.
 Through it all, she never wavered from her self-sacrificing mission.

 St. Elizabeth Village